-\\Engl 175R Women's Literature
+Engl 175R Women's Literature

 Women's Studies approved topics courses in Engl 317, 337, 345, 346, 380 and 420 (A list of Women's Studies approved courses is produced each term.
-Examples include Engl 380 Native American Literature: Contemporary Female Writers; Engl 420 World Literary Traditions: Topics: Contemporary Latin American
+Examples include Engl 380 Native American Literature: Contemporary Female Writers; Engl 420 World Literature Traditions: Topics: Contemporary Latin American Women's Literature; Engl 423 Genres: Topics, etc.)

-Women's Literature, etc.)

-Hist 306 Ancient Women's Religions 4 Hist 332 Women in American History (same as WS 332; a student may receive credit for only one of these courses) 4 Hist 368 Medieval Women 4
+Hist 306 Ancient Women's Religions (same as RS 306; a student may receive credit for only one of these courses) 4 Hist 332 Women in American History (same as WS 332; a student may receive credit for only one of these courses) 4 Hist 368 Medieval Women